getreu/tp-note/docs/source/tpnote--manpage.md

    is a level 2 heading with the content "Installation", ID '`install`', class '`collapsible`' and custom attribute '`data-level`' with value '`2`'.

+   Every heading that does *not* carry an explicit ID this way gets one generated automatically from its text, so a table of contents or a cross-reference to another section works without hand-written heading attributes, and the same note keeps navigating correctly when rendered by a forge like GitHub or GitLab.
+This is controlled by '`tmpl_html.auto_heading_ids`' (default '`Gfm`'): '`Gfm`' reproduces the GitHub/GitLab slug (lowercase, spaces become hyphens, punctuation dropped); '`Pandoc`' reproduces Pandoc's '`auto_identifiers`' algorithm instead, which additionally drops a leading run of non-letter characters (a heading starting with '`2. `' loses the '`2. `' entirely, unlike '`Gfm`', which keeps the digit); '`Off`' disables this and restores the previous behaviour, where a heading without an explicit ID has none.
+An explicit '`{#id}`' always wins over the generated one, regardless of this setting.

 2. '`ReStructuredText`' (file extension `.rst`)\
    This renderer is experimental and covers only basic markup.